SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

 \subsection{Evaluation}

 The experimental evaluation of CoS focuses on assessing its effectiveness and efficiency on six distinct multi-page document question answering benchmarks with ANLS score.
-We conducted these evaluations under consistent constraints of the maximum number of visual tokens processed per step (Table~\ref{tab:main} and \ref{tab:comparison}) and per image (Table~\ref{tab:vram}, ~\ref{tab:AitZ}, and ~\ref{tab:scope_four_bench_compact} ) with CoS and Multi Image (MI) inference.
-For evaluation, we extended LMMs-Eval~\cite{zhang2024lmmsevalrealitycheckevaluation} to support DUDE~\cite{vanlandeghem2023documentunderstandingdatasetevaluation}, M3DocVQA, SlideVQA, and MMLongBench-Doc.
-In addition, the LoRA for SCoPE VLM EGRPO has been merged throughout the evaluation.
-See Section~\ref{sec:evaluation_setup} from Appendix for further details on the experiment setup.
+We conducted these evaluations under consistent constraints of the maximum number of visual tokens processed per step (Table~\ref{tab:main}, and ~\ref{tab:inference_strategy_comparison}, and \ref{tab:training_method_comparison}) and per image (Table~\ref{tab:vram}, and ~\ref{tab:AitZ} ) with CoS and Multi Image (MI) inference.
+For evaluation, we have extended LMMs-Eval~\cite{zhang2024lmmsevalrealitycheckevaluation} to support DUDE~\cite{vanlandeghem2023documentunderstandingdatasetevaluation}, M3DocVQA, SlideVQA, and MMLongBench-Doc.
+Additionally, the LoRA weights for SCoPE VLM EGRPO are merged prior to evaluation to ensure accurate VRAM usage measurement.
+See Section~\ref{sec:evaluation_setup} from the appendix for further details on the experiment setup.